 Algorithm Description HW RNG Hardware RNG; minimum of 64 bits per access.
 The HW RNG output is used to seed the FIPS approved DRBG.
-AES [SP800-38B] AES CMAC (untested).
-The Module supports AES CMAC with AES-128, AES-192 and AES-256 for GlobalPlatform SCP03.
-AES [AESKeyWrap] AES Key Wrap.
-The Module supports AES key wrapping with AES-128, AES-192 and AES-256 for GlobalPlatform SCP03.
-RSA ANSI X9.31 RSA key pair generation (untested).
-The Module supports 1024- and 2048-bit RSA key generation.
+AES CMAC [SP800-38B] AES CMAC (untested).
+The AES CMAC implementation (with AES-128, AES-192 and AES-256) is embedded within the SCP GlobalPlatform functionality and was not CAVP validated, but is not required for secure operation of the module or to meet FIPS requirements.
+AES Wrap [AESKeyWrap] AES Key Wrap.
+The Module supports AES key wrapping with AES-128, AES- 192 and AES-256 for GlobalPlatform SCP03.
+RSA Decrypt [PKCS#1] 2048-bit RSA Decryption with PKCS#1 padding and no-pad (untested) for GlobalPlatform Key loading.
+RSA Gen ANSI X9.31 RSA 2048-bit key pair generation (untested).
+EC Diffie- Hellman [SP800-131A] EC Diffie-Hellman (using P-256 curve) is used to establish session keys for secure communications between the module and a host.
+The shared secret generation is performed using the ECC CDH (CVL Cert. #8).
+The key establishment method provides 128 bits of strength.

-EC Diffie- [SP800-131A] EC Diffie-Hellman.
-The module supports all NIST defined P curves.
-Hellman